uf2020/ccxt/Manual.md

 Exchanges expose information on open orders with bid (buy) and ask (sell) prices, volumes and other data.
 Usually there is a separate endpoint for querying current state (stack frame) of the *order book* for a particular market.
 An order book is also often called *market depth*.
 The order book information is used in the trading decision making process.

-The method for fetching an order book for a particular symbol is called fetchOrderBook(symbol) or fetch_order_book(symbol).
+The method for fetching an order book for a particular symbol is named `fetchOrderBook (symbol)` or `fetch_order_book(symbol)`.
 It accepts a single symbol param and is called like shown below:

 ```JavaScript
 // JavaScript